Never-More-1/Moive-app/README.md

 ## Possible development directions
 - implementation of refresh tokens;
 - pagination and filtering of data;
+- creating a full-fledged ui;
-- containerization of the application using Docker Compose;
+- containerization of the application using Docker Compose.